calvinlfer/skull-island/README.md

 and `key_path` corresponds to your private key.
 Both keys are PEM encoded.

+**Note:** If your certificate paths do not contain the certificates, the synchronization of these certificates will be skipped and a warning will be printed.

 ### Notes
 To my understanding, the dependency graph can be visualized like this: